AutomatingSciencePipeline/Monorepo/docs/docs/infrastructure/vms.md

 ## Physical Server

 We would like to use the physical server as a worker node.
+The physical server will now have the hostname glados-w0.